Supersonic-Sites/ElopeTofino/content/about.md

 ---
-title: Get a Pro Wedding Planner to Plan Your Tofino Elopement
+title: About Emilie Bottiglierie - Elopement Expert
 description: Elope Tofino has a passion for small weddings and creating meaningful intimate celebrations
 components: